akhikhl/gretty/README.md

 "initParameter" defines web-application initialization parameter.
 It has the same meaning/effect, as /web-app/servlet/init-param element in "web.xml".
 You can specify more than one initParameter.

+"jettyXml" defines name and/or location of "jetty.xml" file.
+See more information in chapter [jetty.xml support](#jettyxml-support).

+"jettyEnvXml" defines name and/or location of "jetty-env.xml" file.
+See more information in chapter [jetty-env.xml support](#jetty-envxml-support).

 "realm" defines security realm for the given web-application.
 See more information in chapter [Security Realms](#security-realms).